chris-codes1212/mlops-model-monitoring/README.md

 ### Testing and Log Generation Using evaluate.py

 evaluate.py is a python script designed to repeatedly test the /predict FastAPI endpoint and generate log data. evaluate.py uses the test_data.json file with a list of hundreds of request body examples to send requests to the /predict FastAPI endpoint which will then send data to the logs file.
+This script also prints the final accuracy measured on the model predictions compared to the true sentiments of the requests in the test_data.json file.
 You may update the url on line 10 of this file to one containing the appropriate IP address of the host machine:

 If running locally:
 ```python